Community and Grower Support

 Applications open annually on 1 July, and close on 30 November.
 Applications are reviewed on a first-come first-serve basis during this period and once the funds have been fully allocated, no further projects will be approved.

 The Grassroots Grant program is managed by CRDC.
-Interested applicants must read the program's Guidelines for Applicants and return a completed Application Form to CRDC via firstname.lastname@example.org.
-Applications should include a timeline, accurate costings, the likely learning outcomes, and the overall benefits of the project for the industry.
+Interested applicants must read the program's Guidelines for Applicants and follow the instructions contained within to submit an application.

 UNE Cotton Production Course